NotRyan/bootcamp/solutions/audio_similarity_search/quick_deploy/README.md

 ## Overview

-This demo uses PANNs, which is a pretrained audio neural network model, and Milvus to build a system that can perform audio searches.
+This demo uses PANNs, which is a pretrained audio neural network model, along with Milvus, our vector databse and vector similarity search engine, to build a system that can perform audio searches.

 PANNs source: https://github.com/qiuqiangkong/audioset_tagging_cnn